-ME ASURES THAT COMMUNICATE TO THE CAMPUS COMMUNITY AND THE PUBLIC ormation should be sent to parents and students prior to the start of school concerning school policies ated to (check all that apply): • Isolation and quarantine policies as they apply to students who have symptoms or may have been exposed to COVID-19 \underline{x} • Options for COVID-19 testing if the student or a family member has symptoms or has been exposed to COVID-19 \underline{x} • Who to contact at the school if student has symptoms or may have been exposed: Elsje Kibler-Vermaas; ekiblervermaas@laphil.org • How to conduct a symptom check before student leaves home x • Required use of face masks x • Importance of student compliance with any physical distancing and infection control policies in place
+- Information should be sent to parents and students prior to the start of school concerning school policies related to (check all that apply): - Isolation and quarantine policies as they apply to students who have symptoms or may have been exposed to COVID-19 x - Options for COVID-19 testing if the student or a family member has symptoms or has been exposed

-O. ADEROI THE HEAETHOTHISER Changes in academic and extracurricular programming in order to avert risk x School policies concerning parent visits to school and advisability of contacting the school remotely x Importance of providing the school with up-to-date emergency contact information including multiple parent contact options x □ • Other: A copy of this protocol is posted at all public entrances to the school and uploaded to a public facing page on the school or district website.
-X Signage has been posted throughout the school reminding staff and students of policies concerning use of face masks and importance of hand washing.
-X Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19.
-X The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases.
-X Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face masks, physical distancing, and hand washing.
-X Online outlets instruct students, parents, and teachers on how to contact the school in case of infection o exposure.
-E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES X A plan for updating Individualized Education Plans (IEPs) and 504 Plans of students with special needs have been developed to ensure that education can continue without undue risk to the student.
-This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are being addressed.
-Modifications to individual IEPs and 504 plans may involve remote learning, modifications to the classroom to accommodate student needs, school attendance in a separate area with few students, or a hybrid approach combining in-class and remote learning.
-Steps taken to modify IEPs and 504 plans to assure student safety comply with relevant provisions o state and federal law.
-X Administrative services or operations that can be offered remotely (e.g., class registration, form submission etc.) have been moved on-line.
+- \boxtimes A c on - Signage has been posted throughout the school reminding staff and students of policies concerning use of face masks and importance of hand washing. - Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases. - Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face masks, physical distancing, and hand washing. - Online outlets instruct students, parents, and teachers on how to contact the school in case of infection or exposure.

+E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES

+- A plan for updating Individualized Education Plans (IEPs) and 504 Plans of students with special needs has been developed to ensure that education can continue without undue risk to the student. - This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are being addressed. - Modifications to individual IEPs and 504 plans may involve remote learning, modifications to the classroom to accommodate student needs, school attendance in a separate area with few students, or a hybrid approach combining in-class and remote learning. - Steps taken to modify IEPs and 504 plans to assure student safety comply with relevant provisions of state and federal law. - Administrative services or operations that can be offered remotely (e.g., class registration, form submission, etc.) have been moved on-line.

 Any additional measures not included above should be listed on separate pages, which the business should attach to this document.

-You may contact the following person with any questions or comments about this protocol: В Susiness Contact Name: Elsje Kibler-Vermaas; ekiblervermaas@laphil.org Phone Number: 213-972-7000 -
+You may contact the following person with any questions or comments about this protocol:

+Business Contact Name: Elsje Kibler-Vermaas; ekiblervermaas@laphil.org

+Phone Number: 213-972-7000

-Date Last Revised:
+Date Last Revised: November 19, 2021